Malta Free Trade Zones

 - The Malta Freeport is a customs-free zone situated near the Marsaxlokk harbour, the largest fishing port in Malta.

-- There are no taxes levied on commodities stored in the Malta Freeport.
+- These FTZs in Malta are considered tax free zone as there are no taxes levied on commodities stored in the Malta Freeport.

 - The main business and commercial activities carried out in the Malta Freeport include cargo management and storage, as well as other warehousing activities such as packaging, labelling and inspection.